 In light of having a not-so-great experience at an overcrowded airport, I thought it’d be best to explain my thoughts on the different modes of transportation in Europe, specifically, planes and trains.
 I’ve sat on numerous long plane and train rides nearly every weekend since moving my life from the coast of sunny Southern California to Cannes on the French Riviera.
 Now considering myself an aged, avid traveler, I hope future travelers will take this advice in account: trains are a much better form of transportation than planes.
 While this may not be true for some locations in the States, it is definitely true if you are traveling throughout Europe.

-Trains are relatively cheaper, depending on the destination, and the struggles of airports are happily avoided.
+Choosing to travel by train in Europe is relatively cheaper, depending on the destination, and the struggles of airports are happily avoided.
 Many would disagree and say that trains are much slower and thus, you get to your destination later.
 However, they forget that airport trips also include the time getting to and from the airport, stripping down to go through security, and then sitting and waiting hours to board.

 When you go to a train station, it’s usually people who are trying to get to work or to visit their loved ones, instead of the giant hordes of travelers at airports who have no idea where they are supposed to be.